-Questions about leadership styles can give you as many different classifications and definitions and there are business owners . . .
+Questions about leadership styles can give you as many different classifications and definitions as there are business owners . . .
 5 traits of the most successful leaders . . . the 12 most common leadership types . . . the list goes on and on.

 So the question beckons, why are we obsessed with identifying with a common theme or group?
 A simple answer lies in the third level of Abraham Maslow’s Hierarchy of needs known as Love and Belonging.
 Here, Maslow states that the human need for relationships actually motivates behavior, and who doesn’t want their behavior to be motivated.
 Additionally, identification with a leadership style is a good way to both feel secure with where you are as a leader as well as create a launchpad from which to grow to the next level.

-I’m not going to go through the different leadership types.
+I’m not going to go through different leadership styles.
 (As stated above, there a plethora of these lists online already.)
 Instead, I want to focus on a more important question . . .
 “HOW do you lead?”.
 In other words, what kind of vision do you have and how do you make decisions in your business?

 Many business owners and leaders that I meet are busy running their businesses through the rear-view mirror.
 What do I mean by that?
 Well for starters, everything is historical . . . a look back, if you will.
 Owners that pour over the information in P&L’s, but don’t operate using a cash flow budget, are a good example.
 Now, I am in no way suggesting that you ignore the results of the past.
 Historical analysis is imperative, but it serves only as the cover charge to get into the party of success.
 It is necessary, but not sufficient.